-Core elements:
+Core Elements:

-- Dissertation and IRP involve supervision.
+- Dissertation involves supervision.
 There is a methodology element to the Dissertation intended to inculcate the skills required to undertake a substantial piece of independent research. - Methods: quantitative and quantitative skills for independent research

 Options (Courses).
 Various methods are employed: